 1. In 2012, the city completed Hjorth Park.
 This new park has recycling and water containers made from recycled materials.
-The benches at the park are also made from recycled materials.
-The lights in the park are solar.
+The benches at the park are also made from recycled materials and park lights are solar.

-- 2. The city is a Tree City, so every year new trees are planted at the Annual Arbor Day event. - 3.
+- 2. The city is a Tree City.
+Every year new trees are planted at the Annual Arbor Day event. - 3.
 At the 2016 Arbor Day event, the city planted 19 trees in South Jackson soccer park that will provide shade to the participants and their families.

 - 4. Increase number, type and accessibility of parks and other recreational opportunities in the community, including promoting associated public health benefits. - 5.
 In January 2017, Indio opened the first city dog park with solar lights.
-The trash/recycling receptacles and benches made from 70 percent recycled materials.
+The trash/recycling receptacles and benches made from 70 percent recycled materials. - 6.
+The city utilized funding from the California Urban Rivers Grant Program to install a rain garden and tree planting project at three outfalls in a local neighborhood retention basin to capture and reuse urban runoff.